 Myanmar Airways International, the international airline of Myanmar, flies to Bangkok, Kuala Lumpur and Singapore.
 While they do not operate any aircraft, they are on code share with Jetstar Asia, Malaysia Airlines, Qatar Airways and Thai Airways.
 The Bangkok-Yangon route, the most commonly used one, is serviced by Thai Airways and AirAsia.

 Other international airlines flying into this airport include Air India, Air Bagan, Air China, Air Mandalay, Bangkok Airways, China Airlines, China Southern Airlines, Hong Kong Express Airways, Singapore Airlines and Vietnam Airlines.

-There are also connections to Mandalay, for example from Chiang Mai in Thailand and Kunming in China.
+There are also connections to Mandalay, for example from Bangkok or Chiang Mai in Thailand and Kunming in China.

 © All Rights Reserved ejgalang